Monday, October 5, 2020

 - Was approachable and patient

-Teachers’ organizations across Canada have been getting the word out to schools about just how important World Teachers’ Day is through posters, websites and social media platforms.
+Teachers’ organizations across Canada have been getting the word out to schools about just how important World Teachers’ Day is through advertising, websites and social media platforms.

 What’s happening this October 5th?

-Feel free to post what’s happening at your school and use the hashtag #worldteachersday.
+Feel free to post what’s happening at your school and use the hashtag #worldteachersday and #thankateacher.